-Licensees should develop patron assistance policies and practices to appropriately identify, understand and respond to patron asking for assistance, exhibiting behaviors disruptive to others, displaying emotional distress, and showing symptoms of fatigue or medical needs.
-Patron assistance programs should be designed to collaborate with onsite resources, when appropriate, to offer aid to any patron in need with emphasis placed on developing training, procedures, and evaluation methods for assisting:
+Gaming licensees should develop patron assistance policies and practices to appropriately identify, understand, and respond to patrons asking for assistance, exhibiting behaviors disruptive to others, displaying emotional distress, or showing symptoms of fatigue or medical needs.
+Patron assistance programs should be designed to collaborate with on-site resources, when appropriate, to offer aid to any patron in need, with emphasis placed on developing training, procedures, and evaluation methods for assisting:

-- Persons who appear to be experiencing a problem with their gambling. - Individuals threatening harm to themselves or others. - Persons displaying irrational behavior or speech. - Suspected victims of human trafficking.
+- Persons showing clear signs of distress connected to a problem with their gambling - Individuals threatening harm to themselves or others - Persons displaying irrational behavior or speech - Suspected victims of human trafficking

-3.6 INCORPORATE RESPONSIBLE GAMING FEATURES INTO INTERNET AND MOBILE GAMING APPLICATIONS
+3.6 INCORPORATE RESPONSIBLE GAMING FEATURES INTO INTERNET AND MOBILE GAMBLING APPLICATIONS

-As technology evolves and new tools and methods are developed that utilizes internet and mobile devises, licensees shall ensure that responsible gaming features are considered in the design, development, and delivery of gaming products and services, including:
+As technology evolves and new tools and methods are developed that utilize internet and mobile devices, gaming licensees should ensure that responsible gaming features are considered in the design, development, and delivery of gambling products and services, including:

-- As gambling and gaming are converging in different ways, Licensees shall regularly consult with experts to discuss strategies for minimizing harms associated with any new and existing internet and mobile gaming products. - Practice games should include information about responsible and problem gambling, be clearly labelled as for adult use only, and should not be advertised in a way that is appealing to youth.
+- As gambling and gaming are converging in different ways, gaming licensees are encouraged to regularly consult with experts to discuss strategies for minimizing harms associated with any new or existing internet and mobile gambling and gaming products. - Practice games should include information about responsible and problem gambling and be clearly labeled as for adult use only, and should not be advertised in a way that is appealing to youth.